 Everyone seems to be running a lucrative freelance business while still staying updated on admin and bookkeeping tasks.

-Well, the truth is, they’ve learned how to automate their freelance business so they spend more time bringing in the moolah and less time on tedious tasks.
-After five years of being self-employed (this month!), I’ve learned some simple, but effective, ways to automate business tasks and freelance projects.
+Well the truth is, they’ve learned how to automate and streamline solutions within their online business.
+They’ve figured out how to spend more time bringing in the moolah and less time on tedious tasks.

 1. Manage business and personal projects with Asana